FlorianS4/project_4_django/TESTING.md

 ### Validator Testing
 #### HTML

-No errors were shown for the index.HTML document on the W3C Markup Validation Service.
+No errors were shown for the index.HTML document on the [W3C Markup Validation](https://validator.w3.org/) Service.
-I used [W3C HTML Markup Validator](https://validator.w3.org/) to validate HTML code.

 <details>
 <summary>Home Page</summary>